ratepay/shopware6-module/README.md

 ### Version 3.1.1 - Released on 2021-12-15

-* RATESWSX-216 - fix issue that shipping tax has not been send
+* RATESWSX-216 - fix issue that shipping tax has not been sent

 ### Version 3.1.0 - Released on 2021-12-09